bstenm/react_state_management_route-planner/README.md

 - Run the tests
 - Send the coverage report to [Coveralls](https://coveralls.io/)
 - Run the build process
 - Deploy it to [AWS S3](https://aws.amazon.com/s3/).
-It will be hosted on that link: [Route Planner](my-route-planner.s3-website-us-east-1.amazonaws.com).
+It will be hosted on that link: [Route Planner](https://my-route-planner.s3-website-us-east-1.amazonaws.com).

 ### Git hook

-[Husky](https://www.npmjs.com/package/husky) runs the linter on the files staged before any git commit.
+[Husky](https://www.npmjs.com/package/husky) runs the linter on the files staged on each any git commit.

 ## Commands